Paddy Pimblett: Bio, UFC Record, Net Worth & Next Fight (2025–2026)

 Paddy Pimblett is arguably the most polarizing and charismatic figure to emerge from the UK MMA scene since Michael Bisping or Conor McGregor.
 Nicknamed “The Baddy,” Pimblett is known for his brash personality, submission wizardry, and ability to command a room with a microphone as effectively as he controls opponents on the mat.
 From turning down early UFC offers to becoming a global superstar, his journey has been defined by doing things on his own terms.

-Since his UFC debut in 2021, Pimblett has rocketed up the lightweight rankings, proving critics wrong with a string of victories over increasingly dangerous opposition.
+Since his UFC debut in 2021, Pimblett has rocketed up the lightweight rankings, proving critics wrong with a string of victories over increasingly dangerous opposition—until his first UFC setback.
 Whether it’s his iconic walkouts, his post-fight interviews, or his chaotic fighting style, Pimblett remains must-watch television.

 Paddy Pimblett Quick Profile Summary